PA-8600 PA-RISC Processor

 Functional units

-PA-8600 is a 64-bit PA-RISC processor that implemented version 2.0 of PA-RISC architecture.
-It is multi-processor capable (SMP) and four-way superscalar, so it can decode, dispatch and execute multiple instructions per cycle.
+PA-8600 is a 64-bit PA-RISC processor that implements version 2.0 of PA-RISC architecture.
+It is multi-processor (SMP), out-of-order capable, and four-way superscalar, so it can decode, dispatch and execute multiple instructions per cycle.

-There are ten integrated functional units in the PA-8600: two Integer ALUs, two shift/merge units, two complete load/store pipelines, Floating Point multiply/accumulate units (FPMAC), two Floating Point divide/square root units plus plus MAX-2 multimedia extensions (subword arithmetic) for multimedia applications.
+Ten functional units provide the processing power in PA-8000: two Integer ALUs, two shift/merge units, two complete load/store pipelines, two Floating Point multiply/accumulate units, two Floating Point divide/square root units plus MAX-2 multimedia extensions (subword arithmetic) for multimedia applications.

-The Instruction Reorder Buffer (IRB) has an 56-entry instruction queue/reorder buffer for instruction scheduling in hardware by the CPU.
+Instruction Reorder Buffer (IRB) has an 56-entry instruction queue/reorder buffer for instruction scheduling in hardware by the CPU for out-of-order (OoO) execution of instructions.

 Cache and memory